 A Deadly Silence

-Perhaps I should be glad of their silence.
+What follows then, are my own reflections on this matter.
+In one sense, I am glad of their silence.
 If they had anything to say, I suspect it would along the lines of “a call to end gun violence.”
-If only we could rid our nation of guns, then these events would never occur.
+If only we could rid our nation of guns, they would say, then these events would never occur.
 Having lived in a country without guns, I see the logic, although people find that other weapons, such as knives, are also useful for killing.
 Banning guns would reduce the number of deaths, to be sure.
 However, it sidesteps the main problem.
 Blaming guns for killing is like blaming cars for crashing.

 I suspect there are many people who would like to kill the leader of our country, for the simple reason that they don’t like him or the government’s policies.
 If that happened every time, no one would want to be president and we would all be living in a state of impoverished anarchy.
 The social contract - established through laws and shared moral norms - is designed to prevent this kind of behavior, and enables society to function in such a way that we enjoy freedoms denied to most of the world’s populations.